Knife Sharpener & Knife Care

 Sharpening Stones

 Sharpening stones are the most professional way to get your knives sharp again.
-It takes a little practice, but then...
-The important thing is to choose the right grit, prepare the sharpening stone, and maintain the correct angle throughout the entire sharpening process.
+It requires a bit of practice, but then … It is important to choose the right grit, prepare the sharpening stone, and maintain the correct angle throughout the sharpening process.

-It's quite simple to find the right grit for the different applications.
+Finding the right grit among the different options is quite simple.
 The lower the number, the coarser the grit.
 You should only use a grit below 800 for very dull or damaged edges.
 They remove a lot of material from the edge and leave a rough surface.
 A grit of around 1000 - 2000 can be used universally for sharpening and polishing.
-Grits above 3000 are best for the final polishing of the edges.
-Sharpening takes a little longer, but a finely polished blade glides even more easily through the cutting material.
-The preparation of the sharpening stones is not a complicated matter.
-You should soak the sharpening stones in water for about 15 - 20 minutes and let them absorb.
-A small but important note from us: please never sharpen knives on dry sharpening stones.
+Grits of 3000 and above are best suited for the final polishing of the edges.
+Although sharpening takes a bit longer, a finely polished blade glides even more easily through the cutting material.
+Preparing the sharpening stones is not a complicated matter.
+You should soak the sharpening stones in a water bath for about 15 – 20 minutes and let them absorb water.
+A small but important tip from us: never sharpen knives on dry sharpening stones.
 This causes scratches rather than a sharp blade.
-During sharpening, it is recommended to have a bowl of water ready to moisten the sharpening surface again and again.
+During sharpening, it is advisable to have a bowl of water ready to repeatedly moisten the sharpening surface with water.

-Now it gets a little more complicated: the sharpening angle.
-It is important to maintain the correct angle during sharpening, from the tip to the heel.
-You should practice a little.
-If you have concerns, we recommend a sharpening aid.
+Now it gets a bit more complicated: the sharpening angle.
+It is important to maintain the correct angle during sharpening, from the tip to the edge.
+You should practice this a bit.
+If you have concerns, we recommend a sharpening guide.
 This is attached to the back of the knife blade and helps you maintain the correct angle during the sharpening process.